Kenshiki Labs

 How Workshop works

-A user question enters the Kenshiki pipeline before the generation layer sees it.
-The prompt is compiled, evidence is retrieved, and bounded context is sent through Workshop's shared generation lane: Kenshiki-hosted Kadai or a connected model API.
+A user question enters the Kenshiki Labs pipeline before the generation layer sees it.
+The prompt is compiled, evidence is retrieved, and bounded context is sent through Workshop's shared generation lane: Kenshiki Labs-hosted Kadai or a connected model API.
 The response comes back as a proposal, is decomposed into claims, checked against evidence, and assigned a state before it reaches anyone.

-Kenshiki control plane · Signed envelope · Chain of custody
+Kenshiki Labs control plane · Signed envelope · Chain of custody

 Output states